 Students who withdraw or were administratively withdrawn and later return to the College have forfeited their merit scholarships.
 Readmission of a student requires written permission from the associate dean for academic affairs.
 All admission requirements and degree requirements will be re-evaluated at the time of the request for readmission.

 Emergency Withdrawal or Medical Leave of Absence

 Depending on the circumstances, the College reserves the right to immediately withdraw a student from the College.
 Such action will be taken only when a student demonstrates the inability to continue as a student or presents an immediate danger to self or others.
-Such action will be the responsibility of the vice president of student affairs and dean of students, or his or her designee, in consultation with other members of the College professional staff.
-After an emergency withdrawal or medical leave of absence, an evaluation supporting return is required and must be submitted to the vice president of student affairs and dean of students, or his or her designee.
+Such action will be the responsibility of the vice president of student affairs and dean of students, or their designee, in consultation with other members of the College professional staff.
+After an emergency withdrawal or medical leave of absence, an evaluation supporting return is required and must be submitted to the vice president of student affairs and dean of students, or their designee.
 Such clearance includes full written documentation from the attending psychologist or psychiatrist to the vice president of student affairs and dean of students substantiating competency to return to the demands of the College environment, and documentation setting forth what follow up treatment is required, if any.
 The student may not return to campus without this documentation.
-Additionally, the student is required to meet with the vice president of student affairs and dean of students, or his or her designee, prior to finalizing re-enrollment responsibilities.
+Additionally, the student is required to meet with the vice president of student affairs and dean of students, or their designee, prior to finalizing re-enrollment responsibilities.

 Second Bachelor’s Degrees

 A person who has earned a bachelor’s degree from Lebanon Valley College or another accredited college or university may earn a second bachelor’s degree by meeting the following requirements: